bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 links over sustained periods of time however there's no way a single Seagate Central would ever approach that level of data throughput.
-Maybe if you had five Seagate Centrals all transferring data between five seperate clients each at the same time over a congested 1Gbps link there may be a benefit to be seen.
+Maybe if you had five Seagate Centrals all transferring data between five separate clients each at the same time over a congested 1Gbps link there may be a benefit to be seen.
 I'd love to get some feedback from anyone who has encountered this scenario.